Tanvir-Alamin/A06-Green-Earth/README.md

 #### 3) What are arrow functions in ES6?

+Answer - arrow function in ES 6 is basically short form of normal function. it is often used to code easier and cleaner

 #### 4) How does destructuring assignment work in ES6?

+Answer - Destructuring assignment in ES6 is a way to unpack the array or object.

 #### 5) Explain template literals in ES6.
 How are they different from string concatenation?

+Answer - honestly I don't know much about it